romilly/s2ag-corpus/README.md

 - `publication-venues` and
 - `tldrs`

-The first dataset release in which a duplaiced data anomaly was fixed is the `2024-06-18` release.
+The first dataset release in which a duplicated data anomaly was fixed is the `2024-06-18` release.

 The project contains the code that I used to download a dataset release and load the data into Postgres.
-It also contains experimental code to explore citations and present them graphically.
+It also contains experimental code to explore references and citations and present them graphically.

 The first example shows a relatively simple citation graph.